modir/laminas-book/docs/index.md

 This book was initially written by Oleg Krivtsov as a Zend 3 book.
 As nobody took care of it Raffael Luthiger took over and rewrote it as a Laminas book.

-!!! note
-    Important: The book is now migrated to Laminas.
-There are links though to example applications which are still written in Zend.
-	Once I have some more spare time I will migrate them as well.
-Or maybe someone else has the time for it.

 ## Intended Audience

 This book is intended for web developers involved in the development of web-based applications in PHP.